AiursoftWeb/AiurProtocol/Readme.md

 AiurProtocol defines an API programming practice to easily build a RESTful API.
 It simplifies the process of

+* Auth HTTP request path building
+* Strong type API model sharing
 * Auto HTTP status code translation
-* Auto error handling
+* Auto error handling\error passthrough
-* Auto input model validation
+* Auto input model validation\local validation
-* Auto JSON\HTTP Form serialization and deserialization
+* Auto serialization and deserialization
 * Document generation

 And the API it built is also standard Restful HTTP API, so you can call it with any programming language.